shiregator/WebAppCounterTest/README.md

 # WebAppCounterTest
-C# ASP.NET Web Application Counter Test
+C# ASP.NET Web Application Counter Test Example

 This is a simple example application that demonstrates how to share a serializable data object between two processes.
 The following implementations can be viewed in the branches